humanmade/altis-documentation/other-docs/faq/Common-Errors-and-Issues/integrity-check.md

 ## What if this error is getting thrown, when it shouldn't be?

-In a nutshell, this is typically due to caching, and/or the version number of the asset wasn't updated.
+In a nutshell, this is typically due to caching and/or the version number of the asset wasn't updated.

 When Altis outputs scripts and styles onto the page, it includes a hash for the SRI, in a special HTML integrity attribute.
 This hash is generated within PHP by reading the file from disk, applying hashing algorithms, and then storing it in the object cache keyed